MTH548/MTH548/docs/_sources/index.rst

 After taking this course you should be able to:

-* Understand various common formats of data (csv, html, xml, json, SQL database etc.) and how to use them.
+* Understand various common formats of data (csv, html, xml, json, SQL databases etc.) and how to use them.
 * Manipulate data using such tools as numpy, pandas, json, BeautifulSoup, SQL etc.
 * Visualize data using matplotlib, seaborn and plotly.
 * Apply some machine learning methods to analyze data.
-* Describe and explain in writing results of data exploration and analysis.
+* Describe in writing results of data exploration and analysis.

 Course Resources
 ----------------